Lexington Legends: Joe Mikulik incident

 The team received national attention again in 2006 following a controversial game against the Asheville Tourists on June 25.
 In the fifth inning of the game, Tourists manager Joe Mikulik went on an extended tirade after being ejected from the game following an argument with an umpire.
 The event received coverage on various television programs, including NBC's The Tonight Show, ESPN's Pardon the Interruption and SportsCenter, and MSNBC's Countdown with Keith Olbermann.
-Roger Clemens' appearance as a Legend as well as Joe Mikulik's meltdown are chronicled in the 2011 documentary film Legendary: When Baseball Came to the Bluegrass.
+Roger Clemens' appearance as a Legend and Joe Mikulik's meltdown are chronicled in the 2011 documentary film Legendary: When Baseball Came to the Bluegrass.

 2021 and beyond

-The Lexington Legends were one of the minor league teams that lost MLB affiliation under a new plan by the MLB.
+The Lexington Legends were one of the minor league teams that lost MLB affiliation under a new plan by MLB.
 On February 18, 2021, the team announced that it would be joining the Atlantic League of Professional Baseball, an independent MLB Partner league, for the 2021 season.

-On October 28, 2022, the team and Wild Health Field were sold to Nathan and Keri Lyons.
+On October 28, 2022, the team and their ballpark were sold to Nathan and Keri Lyons.

 2023 name change

-It was announced March 6, 2023 that the team was changing its name to the Lexington Counter Clocks.
+It was announced March 6, 2023, that the team was changing its name to the Lexington Counter Clocks.
+For that season, their ballpark was known as Counter Clocks Field.

-Mascots
+2024 sale and name change

+It was announced January 25, 2024, that the team had been sold to Temerity Baseball along with several local investors.
+On February 15, 2024, it was announced the team would be renamed back to the Lexington Legends.

+Branding and mascots

-The Legends' mascot was Big L, a mustachioed baseball player caricature.
+The Legends' mascot from 2001 to 2022 was Big L, a mustachioed baseball player caricature.
 His best friend was Pee Wee, another team mascot.
+The team's colors were blue, green, and yellow.

 Along with its new name, in 2023 the Lexington Counter Clocks introduced two new mascots: Hoss, a horse that races to the left, and Dinger, a clock swinging a bat.
+The team's colors are now blue, red, and white.

+Along with the name change announced on February 15, 2024, a new mascot was introduced: Mighty Lex, a baseball with arms, legs, and the same mustache worn by past mascot Big L.

 Season by season results

-Since their inception, the Lexington franchise has played 21 seasons, originally in the South Atlantic League (2001 - 2019) and later the Atlantic League of Professional Baseball (2021 - Present).
-As of the completion of the 2022 season, the club has played in 2,886 regular season games and compiled a record of 1,400 - 1,486 or a .485 winning percentage.
-The team has a postseason record of 19-8.
+Since its inception, the Lexington franchise has played 22 seasons, initially in the South Atlantic League (2001–2019) and later in the Atlantic League of Professional Baseball (2021–present).
+As of the completion of the 2022 season, the club had played in 2,886 regular season games and compiled a record of 1,400–1,486 for a .485 winning percentage.
+The team postseason record was 19–8.